hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 # Private Terraform Enterprise Configuration

-After you have completed the installation process you will need to create an administrator account.
+After you have completed the installation process you will need to create an admin user.
 When the admin user creation has been completed you will be able to create your first organizations and users and enable the enterprise features for those accounts.